Ruby Slippers (Once Upon a Time): Production

 According to David Anders, the episode In the Name of the Brother was intended to seed a romance between Ruby and his character, Dr. Whale, who were seen arm in arm at the end of the episode.
 According to Anders these plans were shelved due to Ory being cast in the short-lived series, Intelligence.

 After the aforementioned show's cancellation Anders himself was cast in the series iZombie, leading to Ruby's pairing with Dorothy Gale in the episode this episode.
-Due to Ory's being cast in Chesapeake Shores, it was her final appearance in the series.
+Due to Ory being cast in Chesapeake Shores, it was her final appearance in the series.

 The hints of having an LGBTQ character in the series had been teased by the producers for a while.
 "True love's kiss has been a staple of this show since the beginning," executive producers Adam Horowitz and Edward Kitsis say.
 "This past Sunday's episode was just another example of how in a fairy tale, as in life, love is love."

 The Oz scenes were shot at Everett Crowley Park in Vancouver, British Columbia.